Latest

 While the listing application process is similar to Vitabox as it involves a product proposal and review, Fruitful Yield Health Foods has stricter requirements for product certifications to align with their focus on organic items.
 You might have to obtain additional third-party certifications such as USDA Organic, Non-GMO Project Verified, etc, to increase the likelihood of a successful partnership.
 This can add complexity to the onboarding process and will require additional investments for the documentation.

-As a trusted dietary supplement contract manufacturer with thousands of international clients, Grace Biotech understands how product quality and safety are of the utmost importance in this industry.
+As a trusted dietary supplement contract manufacturer with thousands of international clients and over 50 years of experience, Grace Biotech understands how product quality and safety are of the utmost importance in this industry.
 We specialize in producing customized beverage and protein shake supplements.
-Not only do we offer all-in-one private label manufacturing services to streamline your operations, but we also have rigorous licensing and testing procedures to ensure product integrity.
+Not only do we offer all-in-one private label manufacturing services to streamline your operations, but we also have rigorous licensing and testing procedures, such as FSSC 22000, ISO 22000, HACCP, TQF, HALAL, and GMP, to ensure product integrity.

-Plus, our team of experts will maintain clear communication throughout the manufacturing process, from formula development, raw material sourcing, to production, and shipment, working closely with you to create unique, high-quality products that meet your vision.
+Plus, our team of experts will maintain clear communication throughout the manufacturing process, from formula development and raw material sourcing to production and shipment, working closely with you to create unique, high-quality products that meet your vision.
 Partner with Grace Biotech today to establish your own supplement business!

 1. Is an online supplement business profitable?